Saveyour-Team/Saveyour/README.md

   To file a bug, click on the “New Issue” button on the top right.
 Provide the issue with a title and description.
 An issue can have a label added to it, e.g. “bug” for further classification.
 An issue can also be assigned milestones, i.e. completion date, and developers assigned to the task.

   For a step-by-step demonstration, with pictures, of how to create an issue on Github, please see Github’s documentation here: https://help.github.com/articles/creating-an-issue/

+# 3. Testing

+## 3.1 Unit Tests
+  Unit tests have been added for the Client, Server, and Database.
+Server and database unit tests can be found in https://github.com/Saveyour-Team/SaveYourServer on the "test" branch.
+The files are listed as ServerTest.py and TestDB.py.
+Substantial testing has been done on the server and databse.
+By running each python file each of which rely on the unittest python library, the python files will start the test suites for each respective component of the system.

+## 3.2 Integration/System Tests
+  For the Client unit tests can be found on https://github.com/Saveyour-Team/Saveyour/tree/unittests/Saveyour/UnitTestProject1 which is under the unittests branch.
+There are tests on here that test for the functionality of the quicknotes and login use case outlined in the Beta release SRS document.
+They are added as another project in the Saveyour.sln.